cisco-netaudit/.github/profile/README.md

 In complex network environments, especially during migrations, validating device configurations and operational states is a painstaking process.
 Netaudit simplifies this by providing a platform to define custom checks, run audits on demand or periodically, and visualize results.
 From simple image version checks to complex routing protocol state validations (like BGP or OSPF), Netaudit ensures that your network devices are compliant and functioning as expected.

-The application offers two primary modes: a comprehensive **Dashboard** for ongoing monitoring and historical data, and a **Run Now** feature for immediate, post-migration validations.
+The application offers two primary modes: a comprehensive **Dashboard** for ongoing monitoring and historical data, and a **Quick Audit** feature for immediate, post-migration validations.

 ---